Home/Nutritional Comparison

 Rich in dietary fiber, millet bread aids in digestion and promotes gut health.

-Contains essential minerals like magnesium and phosphorus, which support bone health and metabolic functions.
+Contains essential minerals like magnesium and phosphorus, which are vital for bone health and energy metabolism.

 Amaranth Flour